reduxjs/redux/docs/api/applyMiddleware.md

   response.send(React.renderToString(<MyApp store={store} />))
 );

-// I can also dispatch a thunk intent from a component
+// I can also dispatch a thunk async action from a component
 // any times its props change to load the missing data.

 import { connect } from 'react-redux';